Chris56974/Pethreon/README.md

 declare const expect: jest.Expect;         // this
 ```

-## Charity application?
+## Charity application idea?

-Pethreon relies on contributors locking up their crypto upfront.
-From a user perspective, I'm not a fan of this.
+Pethreon relies on contributions being locked up in the smart contract.
+I'm not a fan of this because I think that money can be put to work (DeFi).

-1. The contributor has better places to lock their funds (DeFi).

-2. If the contributor is already committed to locking that much upfront, they would probably prefer to donate the full amount and pay one fee instead of several.

 So I thought about another idea for my next project.
-I was thinking users could donate their money into different charity pools.
-The money would then be locked into a DeFi protocol like [Aave](https://aave.com/), the accrued interest could then be redirected to a charity address like [0x54a465610d119ad28deafd4bce555834c38beeb9](https://thewaterproject.org/donate-ethereum).
-Users could withdraw their donations from a pool if they want to contribute to something else, but 25% will remain in the pool so that it can continue to grow infinitely.
+I was thinking users could donate money into different charity pools.
+The money in the pool could then be locked up into a DeFi protocol like [Aave](https://aave.com/), the accrued interest could then be redirected to a charity address like [0x54a465610d119ad28deafd4bce555834c38beeb9](https://thewaterproject.org/donate-ethereum).
+Users could withdraw their donations from the pool, but ~25% will remain in the pool so that it can continue to grow.

-## Features
+## Features & Ideas

 ### Unipledge?

 It'd be cool to make a pledge that would donate to all creators on the platform.
 It might create an influx of fake creators (and repeat creators) but maybe I'll play around with it anyways.

+### Privacy?

+Sergei's original implementation respects the privacy of contributors and creators.
+There might be advantages to sacrificing more of the creator's privacy to improve the website for contributors.

 ### CSR?
 SSG?
 SSR?